canonical/ubuntu-boards-documentation/how-to/starfive-visionfive-2.rst

 #.
 Power on the board

 #.
-If no prior operating system installation exists, U-Boot will start up GRUB
+If no prior operating system installation exists, U-Boot will start up
-   on the microSD card.
+   :term:`GRUB` on the microSD card.
 Go to step 8

 #.
 If a prior operating system exists, press :kbd:`Enter` when "Hit any key to
    stop autoboot" is displayed, and enter:

    .. code-block:: text

+       load mmc 1:1 $fdt_addr_r dtb/starfive/jh7110-starfive-visionfive-2-v1.3b.dtb
+       # for the 1.2a version of the board:
-       load mmc 1:1 $fdt_addr_r dtb/starfive/jh7110-milkv-mars.dtb
+       # load mmc 1:1 $fdt_addr_r dtb/starfive/jh7110-starfive-visionfive-2-v1.2a.dtb
        load mmc 1:1 $kernel_addr_r EFI/boot/bootriscv64.efi
        bootefi $kernel_addr_r $fdt_addr_r